North Yemen civil war: Haradh offensive

 Meanwhile, the Egyptians had planned a coordinated drive from Sadah to the southwest, below the Razih mountains, hoping to link up with the force coming from Haradh.
 They were counting on a local sheik, whose forces were to supposed to join 250 Egyptian parachutists.
 The sheik failed to deliver, and the parachutists made their way back to Sadah, suffering losses from snipers on the way.
 Al-Badr had sent radio messages and summonses by runner in all directions calling for reinforcement.
 He asked reserve forces training in the Jawf to arrive in trucks mounting 55- and 57-millimeter cannon and 81 millimeter mortars and heavy machine guns.
-They arrived within forty-eight hours, in time to face the attackers.
+They arrived within 48 hours, in time to face the attackers.
 They outflanked the Egyptian columns, still stuck in mud in the ravines.
-They later announced they had knocked out ten of the Egyptian tanks and about half of their armored cars, and claimed to have shot down an Ilyushin bomber.
+They later announced they had knocked out 10 of the Egyptian tanks and about half of their armored cars, and claimed to have shot down an Ilyushin bomber.
 The royalists also carried out two supporting movements.
 One was a raid on Jihana, in which several staff officers were killed.
 The second was an attempt, involving British advisors and French and Belgian mercenaries from Katanga, to bombard San'a from a nearby mountain peak.
-Other diversionary operations included raids on Egyptian aircraft and tanks at the south airport of San'a and a mortar at the Egyptian and republican residence in a suburb of Taiz.
-Although the Egyptians managed to drive al-Badr out of his headquarters to a cave on Jabal Shedah, they could not close the Saudi border.
-They declared victory on the radio and on the press, but were obliged to agree to a ceasefire on the upcoming Erkwit conference on November 2.
+Other diversionary operations included raids on Egyptian aircraft and tanks at the south airport of San'a, and a mortar at the Egyptian and republican residence in a suburb of Taiz.
+Although the Egyptians managed to drive al-Badr out of his headquarters to a cave on Jabal Shedah mountain, they could not close the Saudi border.
+They declared victory on the radio and in the press, but were obliged to agree to a ceasefire in the upcoming Erkwit conference on November 2.